joreynajr/snakemake-best-practices/README.md

 1) Run the pipeline on the old data (or already have it from a previous run)
 2) Make a new folder within `results/freeze/<data freeze version XX>`
 3) Move the old data into this data freeze folder
+4) [optional] Copy with softlinking the directory branches you want to keep the same between the frozen data and the new data.
+Best to use `cp -r -s --preserve=timestamps <absPath to frozen branch> <new path>`
-4) Run the pipeline on the new data
+5) Run the pipeline on the new data

 However, there is another situation, it's is often the case that you need to change some input within an intermediate rule, to handle this situation you can either copy all the data over to the data freeze or, if you have very large files you can copy the whole directory tree using softlinks for the files, make sure your large files are write-protected.
 To do this I will follow these steps:
 1) Run the pipeline on the old data (or already have it from a previous run)